Westchester County Personal Injury Attorney

 Any individual or entity who contributed to your injury can be held liable, even if they are only partially to blame.
 The first step to holding a party accountable is gathering evidence to prove negligence.
 A party is considered negligent when their careless actions or failure to act causes another harm.
-To demonstrate that another party’s negligence resulted in your injury, you and your attorney must present proof of the following:
+To demonstrate that another party’s negligence resulted in your injury, you as the injury victim and your attorney must present proof of the following:

 - The at-fault party owed you a duty of care. (e.g., driver must pay attention and follow traffic laws)

 - The at-fault party breached their duty of care. (e.g., driver was operating their vehicle while under the influence of alcohol)